Umayamma Rani: As the regent of Trippappoor

 As per P. S. Menon, Aditya Varma was assassinated by the Barons of the Eight Houses and the Association of Eight and Half (the Ettara Yogakkar).
 Umayamma (the only female member in the royal family as per Menon) was residing in a mud fort complex called Puthenkotta, on the western side of the river Killiar, at the time.
 She had six sons of whom five were also killed by the Barons of the Eight Houses.
 Her nine-year-old son - not her nephew - Ravi Varma was crowned as the ruler of Venad, and Umayamma became Queen regent of Venad (1677).
 The regent and her son later shifted to Koyikkal Palace, Nedumangad.
-However, according to the records of the Padmanabhaswamy Temple in Trivandrum and other sources, some historians have challenged the version given by Menon and claim that Umayamma did not have any children at all.
+However, according to the records of the Padmanabhaswamy Temple in Thiruvananthapuram and other sources, some historians have challenged the version given by Menon and claim that Umayamma did not have any children at all.
 Similarly the story of the poisoning of Aditya Varma, the predecessor to Umayamma, has also been challenged and it is now assumed that he died a natural death in 1677 at Darpakulangara Palace.

 Response of Nedumangad

 In 1672, Umayamma adopted two boys, namely Rama Unni Pandarathil of Vallarapalli and Rama Koyil.
 Most of the nobles, and barons who lost or had lose by the new administration joined with Nedumangad Vira Kerala Varma.
-Vira Kerala Varma allying with the Kottarakara branch (Elayadathu Muttavar), and the warriors of Kalakkad Chidambaranatha Pillai, advanced against Umayamma at Trivandrum via Kalkulam and Neyyattinkara.
+Vira Kerala Varma allying with the Kottarakara branch (Elayadathu Muttavar), and the warriors of Kalakkad Chidambaranatha Pillai, advanced against Umayamma at Thiruvananthapuram via Kalkulam and Neyyattinkara.
 Queen's warriors opposed them at Karamana and under cover of this engagement she withdrew to Varkala and then to Attingal.
 Vira Kerala was able to capture Kalkulam in July, 1677.

-In 1678 the Senior Queen of Attingal died and Umayamma succeeded as Senior Queen of Attingal.
+Makayiram Thirunal, the Senior Rani of Attingal, died in 1678 AD, and Umayamma succeeded as Senior Queen of Attingal.
 She adopted a prince (Aditya Varma) and two princesses from the Kolathunad.
 Vira Kerala Varma was soon defeated by Umayamma at Nemam and Edakkode, and took up her quarters at Kalkkulam.
 Immediately Vira Kerala surrounded the fort.
 She however made preparations for attacking Nedumangad and sent orders to her warriors at Attingal to invade it.
 Vira Kerala left Kalkulam to defend his swaroopam.

 Kerala Varma, invited by Umayamma from the Kottayam royal family of northern Kerala, was adopted into the royal family during this time.
 He was given the title of "Prince of Hiranyanallur" and was then appointed as the queen's principle counsellor, and commander of all the militia then on the side of the queen.